Perspective | ‘Not racially motivated’?: The Atlanta spa shootings show why the media should be wary of initial police statements

 Monica Hesse: ‘It’s race, class and gender together’: Why the Atlanta murders aren’t just about one thing

-That’s been an overdue necessity in covering recent Black Lives Matter protests, and is just as important in covering the Asian American Pacific Islander community.
+That’s been an overdue necessity in covering recent Black Lives Matter protests and is just as important in covering the Asian American Pacific Islander community.
 It’s happening in many newsrooms, and none too soon.

 The Asian American Journalists Association on Wednesday put out a helpful guide for those covering the shootings: Use careful language, provide context, understand anti-Asian racism, diversify your sources, empower and support the journalists who are part of the Asian and Pacific Islander communities.